Yes, FREE PLANE TICKETS! Okay, $5.60. Or $11.20. But when compared to the hundreds of dollars flights normally cost… FREE.

 If you can’t handle keeping your hands off the cash you’re supposed to use to pay off your travel credit card each month, two options:

 → Option A: Learn to change your financial behavior.
 People swear by this book.
+If quick videos are more your speed, check out Felicia’s Wallet.
 If your lack of money skill is going to keep you from getting free plane tickets, it’s time to get off the sidelines.
 Go buy the book and make time to read the first fifty pages this weekend.
+Go watch that 5 min video right now!

 → Option B: Compare your travel credit card balance and bank balance every day- like checking your email.
 You can probably even get balance alerts.
 Make sure your checking account has enough to cover the travel card balance.
 Keeping an eye on how much you have left to spend will keep you from going over.
 It will also help you spend less overall, just like tracking what you eat leads to eating less.